Columba's church and well.

-The stone church measures 6 x 4 meters and has a door facing east, with a fine view of the valley.
-Within the church, in the north corner is a long flat slab known as Columba's bed.
+The stone church measures six by four meters and has a door facing east, with a fine view out across the valley.
+Within the church, in the north corner is a long flat slab known as Columbkille's bed.
 The early Irish saints were quite aesthetic and were known for lying out on slabs of rock and watching the heavens.
 In a small stone shelf above the bed are two round beach stones, said to have healing properties.
 There is a lovely peaceful atmosphere in this church.

 Outside and around the church are three cairns of stone, each with it's small cross slab.
 These cairns are part of the Turas: pilgrims circle the cairns reciting prayers.
 The cairn furthest from the church is set within a ring of stone that may be a prehistoric hut site.

 Columba's well is up the hill to the north from the church.
 On the way you pass Columba's Chair, a natural rock with a hollow and a very fine view.
 The well itself is a strange affair: a massive prehistoric looking long cairn of stones in a little hollow on the side of the hill.
 There is a small well house built into the cairn with a rough cross slab on top.
 There are two stone shelves with offerings left by pilgrims.